uurcank/help_center/README.md

 rails db:migrate
 ```

 Add HelpCenter to your `User` model.
-The model **must** have `name` method which will be used to display the user's name on the forum.
-Currently only a model named `User` will work, but this will be fixed shortly.
+The model **must** have `name` method which will be used to display the user's name on comments & discussions (if enabled).
+Currently only a model named `User` will work.

 ```ruby
 class User < ActiveRecord::Base